Watermelon Wednesdays 2014

 |Liz Carroll: Liz is one of the preeminent players of Irish fiddle music.
 She’s from Chicago born to Irish parents.
 She won the all-Ireland junior fiddle championship and, the next year, won the all-Ireland senior championship.
 She’s the first American-born traditional Irish musician to be nominated for a Grammy (the best traditional world music category).
 She’s also been winner of the National Endowment for the Arts' National Heritage Fellowship Award.
 She will be accompanied by the masterful guitarist and keyboard player Jake Charron.
 Online Tix||Aug 27|

 |Rani Arbo & Daisy Mayhem: 15 years ago, Rani and I dreamed up the idea of Watermelon Wednesdays.
 We’ll be celebrating that conception as well as the 15th anniversary of her band.
 Before they morphed into Daisy Mayhem, they were Salamander Crossing.
 They were among the first to grace the chapel stage.
 I love to end a season with music that is full of joy and downright happy.
 Online Tix||Sep 10|

 Advanced tickets are available at online; see links above.
-A few tickets will also be available at the door the night of the show; however, it is strongly recommended that you buy advance tix online.
+It is strongly recommended that you buy advance tix online.
 For more information call Paul Newlin at 413-665-3741.
 Note: the facility is now fully air-conditioned!!!

 |Thanks also to Jim Olsen and Flora Reed of Signature Sounds for their assistance.||This series is made possible in part by a grant from the Whately and Masschusetts Cultural Councils||Thanks also to our friends at the Luthiers Co-op in Easthampton||Florence Savings Bank has also graciously provided support for the series.||This series would not be possible at all were it not for the generosity and support of the Whately Congregational Church.|